School Nurse Resource Page

 Community Influenza Clinics

 Polk County Health Department’s community flu clinics are in full swing!
 Visit /health/get-a-flu-shot/ to find a community flu clinic near you or your students!
 Most major insurances are accepted- please bring your card.
 People without health insurance can receive a vaccine for a $20 fee.
-Walk-ins are welcome at Polk County Health Department, 1907 Carpenter Ave, 9 am to 4:30 pm Monday- Friday and Tuesdays until 6:30 pm through the end of flu season.
+Walk-ins are welcome at Polk County Health Department, 1907 Carpenter Ave, Monday- Friday 9 AM to 4:30 PM and Tuesdays 9 AM to 6:30 pm through the end of flu season.

 Discontinuing walk-in childhood immunization clinic starting December 2nd